 4. Durability and maintenance

-• Polyester: Polyester is highly durable and easy to maintain.
-It can be frequently washed in the washing machine without deforming, making it ideal for intensive use.
+Polyester: Polyester is highly durable and easy to maintain.
+It can be washed frequently in the washing machine without deforming, making it ideal for intensive use.

 5. Performance in different climatic conditions

-• Lana Merino: Thanks to its thermoregulating properties, merino wool is perfect for all seasons.
+Merino Wool: Thanks to its thermoregulating properties, merino wool is perfect for all seasons.
 It retains body heat in cold conditions and helps dissipate heat in warm situations.

 6. Environmental impact